 DON’T violate any court orders, including temporary orders relating to temporary custody or visitation arrangements.
-It could make it tougher for you to get the custody or visitation rights you prefer.

 DON’T violate any court orders, including temporary orders relating to finances and bank accounts.
 If you are not sure if you can withdraw certain funds from an account, ask your lawyer first.

 DON’T hide property by fraudulently “giving” it to friends or relatives.

 DON’T go it alone.
 Reach out to friends and family for support.
 Consider counseling, even if for a short time.
 Divorce is stressful, and you should not hesitate to lean on others.